 Discovering a Place in the World

 Based on its own history, this area is rudimentary, an almost untouched place of untamed nature that offers a glimpse of the great Northwest as it was before exploration.
 When the waters are calm and smooth as glass, nature reflects in them with stunning transparency.
-The Salmon River is one of the best places in the country for a person to find a place where they belong, if only for a day.
+The Salmon River in Idaho is one of the best places in the country for a person to find a place where they belong, if only for a day.
+So why not take a tour?

 Salmon River Fishing Trips

 The Salmon River is a wild and scenic river that’s a spectacular sight to see, perfect for a variety of enjoyable outdoor activities.
 Related to its very name, the Salmon River is a prime locale for salmon fishing.
-This is because of its very uniqueness: as an inland river, the Salmon River defies the laws of nature and science.
+As an inland river, the Salmon River defies the laws of nature and science.
 Salmon are an incredible species born in fresh water that then travels out to live in the salt water of the oceans and return to the river to reproduce.
 The salmon travel from the Pacific Ocean, up to the Columbia River, and into the Salmon River.

-For elite salmon fishing in Idaho, River Adventures offers guided fishing trips to catch chinook salmon.
-Guided expertly through the scenic Hells Canyon, these fishing trips on the Salmon River are once-in-a-lifetime experiences.
+For fishing the Salmon River in Idaho, River Adventures offers guided fishing trips to catch chinook salmon.
+Guided expertly through the scenic waterway , these fishing trips on the Salmon River are once-in-a-lifetime experiences.